tiby312/dinotree_alg/readme.md

 Dynamic allocation is fast.
 Dynamically allocate large vecs in one allocation is fast.
 Its only when you're dynamically allocte thousands of small objects does it become bad.

+# Android

+talk about ByteBuffer
+talk about android NDK.
+talk about thread safety
+talk about targeting android that uses ART vs Dalvik talk about avoiding copying and ByteBuffer